Gregorio Pacheco: Later life, philanthropy and personality

 Although conservative by temperament, he was originally not a member of Arce's party, and ran against him, as well as against the Liberals, on the basis of his personal resources and fame as an efficient administrator.
 Arce, in fact, initially resented Pacheco's intrusion in politics, understanding that no one in the country could match his personal fortune, which would no doubt make him hard to beat.

 Death

-Pacheco died in the mining town of Guadalupe, in Potosí, on August 23, 1899.
+Pacheco died in the mining town of Guadalupe, in the Potosí Department, on 20 August 1899.
 A vast portion of his fortune was donated to charities in Bolivia and the remainder was inherited by his two eldest sons.

 Personal life

 Pacheco was married to Corina Aparicio, with who he had two sons: Gregorio and Daniel.
 Fearing reprisals against his family when he was president, he sent them to Europe.
 His sons would leave Bolivia and move the headquarters of the Pacheco family mining company to London.